Gail Grainger: Background

 Gail Grainger was born in Chelsea, London.
 She took up dancing at the age of six and studied at a theatrical school.
 She had television roles in her teens in the BBC's production of Gilbert and Sullivan's Iolanthe and in ATV's soap opera Crossroads.

 Carry on Abroad

 In Carry On Abroad (1972), Gail played Miss Moira Plunkett, an assistant to tour courier Stuart Farquhar (Kenneth Williams), a character type often played by Valerie Leon in Carry On films of the late 60s/early 70s.
 The couriers led a party that included Sid James, Joan Sims, Charles Hawtrey, Barbara Windsor, Kenneth Connor, June Whitfield, Sally Geeson, Carol Hawkins and Bernard Bresslaw on a weekend trip to the Spanish holiday resort of Elsbels.
 Her phlegmatic and slightly bemused approach to a series of disastrous situations culminated in her extricating the party from a foreign jail by making advances to the local police chief.
-In some ways this was a stereotypical Carry On part: a young, but self-confident, woman in position, from time to time, was reduced to a state of semi-undress, as, for example, when the touring party consumed an elixir with pronounced aphrodisiacal qualities.